zama-ai/kms/blockchain/simulator/README.md

 ## Prerequisites

 - Rust (ensure you have Rust installed on your system)
+- Ensure you have access to the Docker images on Github:
+  - Either use [this link](https://github.com/settings/tokens) or go to your GitHub, click you profil picture, select "Settings".
+Then nagivate to "Developer Settings" > "Personal Access Tokens" > "Tokens (classic)" > "Generate new token (classic)".
+The token should have the "read:packages" permission.
+Afterwards, do docker login ghcr.io and use your github ID and the token to login.
+Note that this token is saved by docker locally in the clear, so it's best to only give it the permissions you need and set the expiration time to 7 days.
 - A running KMS-blockchain, KMS connector and KMS core.
 There are two options:
     - Either starts a centralized or threshold instance with the docker-compose files at the root of this repository,
         - `docker compose -vvv -f docker-compose-kms-base.yml -f docker-compose-kms-centralized.yml build` for the centralized case and `docker compose -vvv -f docker-compose-kms-base.yml -f docker-compose-kms-threshold.yml build` for the threshold case,  at the root of the repository.